FrozenNode/Laravel-Administrator/readme.md

 - You can now optionally provide a 'permission_check' closure for each model in the config.
 This works just like auth_check but on a per-model basis.
 If provided, and if it evaluates to false, the user will be redirected back to the admin dashboard.
 - Bugfix: Multiple commas in number fields were messing up the values
 - Bugfix: The custom binding for the number field now uses the user-supplied fields like decimals, thousands_separator, and decimal_separator.
+- Bugfix: Various animation bugs in the UI

 ### 2.1.0
 - You can no longer use has_one or has_many fields in the $edit property.
 This is because those relationships require a new item to be created on the other table.